 SkyTeam ElitePlus is the equivalent of Star Alliance Gold or OneWorld Sapphire.
 Once the status is achieved, members receive “SkyPriority” benefits on all flights.
 This is an extremely worthwhile status which streamlines any journey, with security fast tracks, lounge access, excess baggage waivers and priority boarding.

 FoundersCard is a membership based organization, which runs frequent promotions for discounted membership.
-For roughly $450, you’ll get access to accelerated fast tracks with Virgin Atlantic, American Airlines, Cathay Pacific and more.
-Virgin Atlantic Silver status requires just one flight.
-Full details here.
+For roughly $450, you’ll get access to accelerated fast tracks with a variety of airlines.
+This isn’t the most straight forward approach to status, but it can make a difference.

 Non U.S. based American Express Platinum Card members have an instant fast track to Star Alliance Gold, requiring just three flights.
-For those in the U.S. and elsewhere, the instant match to Starwood Gold creates loyalty benefits with Delta.
-By joining your Starwood and Delta memberships, you’ll be higher on priority for upgrades and other perks when flying.
+For those in the U.S. and elsewhere, the instant match to Marriott Gold and Hilton Gold can create some airline benefits.